 The simulation we use for validating the analytical results is an event driven simulation designed to verify our assumptions.
-This means, the system model is implemented as described in Section 3.
-On each arrival event, the positions of the number of connected mobiles are randomly determined.
-Then, the current transmission power is calculated and the arriving mobile is admitted to the system if the transmission power is below the admission threshold.
-So, the simulation does not consider all features of UMTS but concentrates on the aspects critical for our analysis.
+So it does not consider all features of UMTS but concentrates on the aspects critical for our analysis.

 5.1 Analysis of the Algorithm